Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/maintain-guides-how-to-validate-axiasolar.md

 > **Note:** Validators should sync using the RocksDb backend.
 This is implicit by default, but can be explicit by passing the `--database RocksDb` flag.
 >
-> In the future, it is recommended to switch to the faster and more efficient ParityDB option.
-Note that **ParityDB is still experimental and should not be used in production.** If you want to test out ParityDB, you can add the flag `--database paritydb`.
+> In the future, it is recommended to switch to the faster and more efficient AxiaDB option.
+Note that **AxiaDB is still experimental and should not be used in production.** If you want to test out AxiaDB, you can add the flag `--database axiadb`.
 Switching between database backends will require a resync.

 Depending on the size of the chain when you do this, this step may take anywhere from a few minutes to a few hours.